bluescan/tacent/README.md

 ### Legal

 Any 3rd party credits and licences may be found directly in the code at the top of the file.
 They all follow in the spirit of the MIT licence or are PD.
 The image-loading module contains the most 3rd-party code.
 Of note, The tImageHDR.cpp that loads high-dynamic-range (hdr) images includes Radiance software (http://radsite.lbl.gov/) developed by the Lawrence Berkeley National Laboratory (http://www.lbl.gov/).
 If the hdr code is incuded in your project, attribution is required either in your end-product or its documentation and the word "Radiance" is not to appear in the product name.
 See tImageHDR.cpp for more details.
+Woboq is being used under the ShareAlike License with attribution links remaining in tact.